Ivan42210/select-label-dropdown/README.md

 ## Contributing

 Contributions to the `select-label-dropdown` package are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-repo).
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Ivan42210/select-label-dropdown.git).

 ## Credits

-The `select-label-dropdown
+The `select-label-dropdown` by Ivan Chavaren